hamishgibbs/bilingual/README.md

 **Note:** you may need to install the [`language-r`](https://atom.io/packages/language-r) package in Atom.
 You can find some more info in [this issue](https://github.com/nteract/hydrogen/issues/909).

-**Note:** You can use the remote kernel in any project directory - or incorporate this repo as a part of individuals projects.
+**Note:** You can use the remote kernel in any project directory - or incorporate this repo as a part of individual projects.
 Whatever you prefer.
 There is no project state that is saved in the container when using the Jupyter kernel.

 ## Additional Information